Want to know how to remove mould from carpets? Experts reveal simple solutions to stop it from coming back

 Are steam cleaners safe for natural carpets?

-If you have opted for natural carpets in your home, you might need to take a little more care when it comes to the methods you use to rid them of mould stains.
+If you have opted for natural carpets in your home, you may need to take a little more care when removing mould stains.
+Natural fibre floorings do not like water, so the better option is to dry clean the carpet.

 Natasha was Homebuilding & Renovating’s Associate Content Editor and was a member of the Homebuilding team for over two decades.
 In her role on Homebuilding & Renovating she imparted her knowledge on a wide range of renovation topics, from window condensation to renovating bathrooms, to removing walls and adding an extension.
 She continues to write for Homebuilding on these topics, and more.
 An experienced journalist and renovation expert, she also writes for a number of other homes titles, including Homes & Gardens and Ideal Homes.
 Over the years Natasha has renovated and carried out a side extension to a Victorian terrace.
 She is currently living in the rural Edwardian cottage she renovated and extended on a largely DIY basis, living on site for the duration of the project.